felixgasiaux/CodeClub_LYRC_Robot_2022/README.md

 -Makeblock color sensor
 -up to 150g of passive enhancement(s)

+You have to install the firmware for the Makeblock Robot from their [repository](https://github.com/Makeblock-official/Makeblock-Libraries).
+This is also where you can find the Firmwae for the different rovers.
+Just import it trough the normal Arduino IDE and it should work.
-We add the camera on port 6 for now and copy the library from the hidden apllication folder from the [Makeblock App](https://www.makeblock.com/software/)  for PC/Mac.
+We add the camera on port 6 for now and copy the library from the hidden apllication folder from the [Makeblock App](https://www.makeblock.com/software/)  for PC/Mac to the folder where the Arduino libraries are stored(Documents/Arduino/libraries).
 You have to add the Camera library to where you install the normal libraries.
 This library allows you to use the camera with the mbot.